Think Making Movies is An Impossible Dream? Helpful Tips for Beginning Filmmakers

-“It’s an honor for my work to receive this kind of recognition,” Schuyler stated, after learning she’d won the competition.
+“It’s an honor for my work to receive this kind of recognition,” Schuyler said, after learning she’d won the competition.
 “I am humbled and proud at the same time, and I’m still thanking God, my family, my teachers, the actors, and everyone who worked with me to create the short film.
 It was a lot of hard work, but I enjoyed every minute and every second of creating it.”

 As a main prize, the winner was able to take advantage of opportunities for her short film to be seen by some of the film industry’s leading creative executives and film critics.
 The win also bestowed chances for her to network with top film and TV executives at the association’s 10th Annual AAFCA Awards (held on February 6, 2019, at the Taglyan Complex in Hollywood).